Markon101/Evo-Creature-AI/README.md

 # Evo-Creature-AI

-Evo-Creature-AI is an open-source game that aims to provide an experience similar to the excellent Evolution.io, but with a modern twist.
-It incorporates cutting-edge machine learning and deep learning algorithms, including batched parallel background training and experimental KAN (Knowledge-Augmented Neural) models.
+Evo-Creature-AI is an open-source game that reimagines the concept of Evolution.io with modern machine learning techniques.
+It offers a unique platform for designing and evolving 2D creatures in a physics-based environment, powered by cutting-edge AI algorithms.

 ## Table of Contents